Zero6992/busFact/README.md

 - `--max-rows` – optional cap for smoke tests.

 ### Step 2 – Enrich Item 1A
 Feed the quarter CSV into the Item 1A enricher.
-It fetches the risk section, counts strategy keywords, computes total words, and deduplicates repeated filings.
+It drops rows that lack a `ticker`, fetches the risk section via the SEC Extractor API (same source for keywords and word counts), computes totals, deduplicates repeated filings, and sorts the final CSV alphabetically by `ticker` (when present).

 ```bash
 python3 scripts/enrich_item1a.py --input data/outputs/bsq_quarter.final.csv